treeverse/lakeFS/docs/glossary.md

 lakeFS allows teams to treat their data lake as a Git repository. i.e., Git versions code whereas lakeFS versions data through git-like operations such as branch, commit, merge and revert.
 Data versioning is an essential part of data infrastructure of an organization and lakeFS offers versioning through git-like operations.

 ### Graveler
 Graveler is the core versioning engine of lakeFS.
 It handles versioning by translating lakeFS addresses to the actual stored objects.
-See the [data model section](/understand/versioning-internals.md) to learn about the data model used to store lakeFS metadata.
+See the [versioning internals section](./understand/versioning-internals.md) to learn how lakeFS stores metadata.

 ### Hooks
 lakeFS hooks allow you to automate and ensure that a given set of checks and validations happens before important lifecycle events.
 They are similar conceptually to [Git Hooks](https://git-scm.com/docs/githooks), but in contrast, they run remotely on a server.
 Currently, lakeFS allows executing hooks when two types of events occur: pre-commit events that run before a commit is acknowledged and pre-merge events that trigger right before a merge operation.